bablyseattle/anagrams/README.md

 ## Specifications

+* show error if words are not meaningfull
+	* Example input1: tmty
+	* Example input2: mtyt
+	* Example output: Please enter a meaning full word

-* Check if two words are anagrams"
+* Check if two words are anagrams
-	* Example input1:ruby
+	* Example input1: ruby
-	* Example input2:bury
+	* Example input2: bury
-	* Example output:These words are anagrams
+	* Example output: These words are anagrams

 * Account for the possibility that words might have different cases but should still be anagrams.
-	* Example input1:Tea
+	* Example input1: Tea
-	* Example input2:Eat
+	* Example input2: Eat
-	* Example output:These words are anagrams
+	* Example output: These words are anagrams

 * If a word or phrase is an anagram, check if it's also a palindrome.
-	* Example input1:Mom
+	* Example input1: Madam
-	* Example input2:Mom
+	* Example input2: Madam
-	* Example output:These words are anagrams
+	* Example output: These words are anagrams as well as palindromes

-* Add a rule to check if the inputs are words.
-	* Example input1:ruby
-	* Example input2:swsw
-	* Example output:You need to input actual words!

 * If phrases aren't anagrams, the method should check whether they are actually "antigrams"
-	* Example input1:car
+	* Example input1: hi
-	* Example input2:mom
+	* Example input2: bye
 	* Example output:These words have no letter matches and are antigrams

 * Account for multiple words being anagrams or "antigrams"
+	* Example input1:
-	* Example input1:!! racecar !!
+	* Example input2:
-	* Example input2:!!
-Mom !!These words have no letter matches and are antigrams
+	* Example output: These words have no letter matches and are antigrams

 ## Known Bugs